LOGBOOK

 Keeping an Evidence-Secure Logbook

-If multiple people are responsible for and take watches on the vessel, a user should be created for each of these people, with which the responsible watch leader can log into LOGBOOK either on the primary device or on another device.
+If multiple people are responsible for and take watches on the ship, a user should be created for each of these people, with which the responsible watch leader can log into LOGBOOK either on the Primary Device or on another device.

 When a user makes additions to automatic entries or manually creates entries, comments, etc., their name is stored internally in LOGBOOK together with a timestamp.
 This way, the entries can be accurately attributed to a person if a situation requires it.
 This is an important contribution to an evidence-secure logbook.